 'Winner' is a singular noun and 'receives' is a singular verb.

-We use 'All' with uncountable nouns because they cannot be counted individually.
+We use 'all' with uncountable nouns because they cannot be counted individually.
+For example:

 every art', because we cannot count art)